-As her deeply personal 1980 novel Clear Light of Day is chosen as part of the Big Jubilee Read, Anita Desai discusses how it resonated with readers and critics, and why its themes remain relevant today.
+In this exclusive interview, Anita Desai discusses her deeply personal 1980 novel Clear Light of Day and explains why its themes remain relevant today

 It’s morning on the East Coast of the US, where Anita Desai is based, when we speak over the phone.
 She has a quiet voice that commands attention: every word is considered, and she takes time to absorb questions before answering them.
 We’re discussing her 1980 novel Clear Light of Day.
 The book was the first of three of her novels to be shortlisted for the Booker Prize, and has now been chosen as part of the Big Jubilee Read, a reading list compiled by the Reading Agency and the BBC to celebrate 70 years of the Queen Elizabeth’s reign.